Santa Cruz Countywide Black Student Union

 Change starts with movement, and the movement starts with you!

-To join our community circle, please fill out this short interest form:
+To join our group, please fill out this short form:

 We're here to